thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 ## Compiling the packages for the build system
+Now we're starting with [chapter 5 of LFS](http://www.linuxfromscratch.org/lfs/view/stable/chapter05/introduction.html).
+Before running the build script(s), alter the /vagrant/config file.
+If you experience problems with any of the following commands, alter the config key `runtests`.
+Set it to 1.
 {% highlight sh %}
 # Ensure you are in the /vagrant folder
 # Now do: